tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 <span id="que16"></span>
 ### To enable relayed live streaming in TRTC, do I need to get an ICP filing for my domain name?
-To enable relayed live streaming, according to the requirements of applicable Chinese authorities, the playback domain name for Mainland China needs an ICP filing before it can be used.
+To enable relayed live streaming, according to the requirements of applicable Chinese authorities, the playback domain name in Mainland China needs an ICP filing before it can be used.
 For more information, please see [CDN Relayed Live Streaming](https://intl.cloud.tencent.com/document/product/647/35242).

 <span id="que17"></span>
 ### How long is the average delay in TRTC?